-Cambridge IGCSE Certificates are general qualifications that enable candidates to progress either directly to employment, or to proceed to further qualifications.
+Cambridge IGCSE Certificates are general qualifications that enable learners to progress either directly to employment, or to proceed to further qualifications.

-Candidates who are awarded grades C to A in Cambridge IGCSE Hindi as a Second Language are well prepared to follow courses leading to Cambridge International AS and A Level Hindi, or the equivalent.
+Candidates who are awarded grades C to A in Cambridge IGCSE Kazakh as a Second Language are well prepared to follow courses leading to a Cambridge International AS and A Level Kazakh equivalent.